-National government: NR
+- National government: NR

-■ International donors\: Yes
+- International donors: Yes

-Private sector: N/A
+- Private sector: N/A

-Other donors: N/A
+- Other donors: N/A

+Contributions by United Nations agencies or non-governmental organizations often represent funding from multiple donors.

 INFRASTRUCTURE

 All program schools have kitchens on site, some of which are open, some are closed.
 Amenities include: running water, storage, charcoal or wood stoves, and utensils.